7etrahedral/nightwatch-poc/README.md

 ### What is this repository for? ###

-This is POC repo for NightwatchJS and Mocha API/web automation using BDD and page object
+This is POC repo for NightwatchJS web automation using BDD and page object

 ### How do I get set up? ###